Applying as a High School Senior

 account an incoming freshman’s unweighted high school GPA (on a 4.0 scale) and

 the ACT composite score or SAT reading comprehension and math scores.
-A student

-point average: An incoming freshman’s high school GPA is a measure of
+- High School Grade Point Average: An incoming freshman’s high school GPA is a measure of

 performance in the context of that high school’s specific curriculum.
 Stritch